 Unglazed ceramic tiles

-One in a series commissioned by a commercial tile retailer for their showroom, based on a painting by the store manager’s mother.
+These small works are a series commissioned by a commercial tile retailer for their showroom, based on paintings by the store manager’s mother.

 Red Lily (2011)

 Smalti & Italian Glass

 The Canna Lily is one of my favourite flowers.
 I particularly love the dark red ones.